 09 Mar Healing trauma

-When trauma takes hold it is a form of mental and bodily arrest.
-Bearing the emotions trauma comes with alone, becomes unendurable.
+Trauma is a form of mental and bodily arrest.
+Whilst trauma limits us, it is a normal response to overwhelming stress.
 The roots of trauma are often well hidden from cognition.
 Neuroscience is pointing to increasing our body awareness to support recovery.

 when an experience rocks our boat

-When we are traumatised we stop thinking.
+Unresolved trauma limits our ability to think, feel and be well.
 Experiences risk to get trapped inside us, outside of our consciousness.
-They become hard to access so we can let them go.
-Instead they keep making themselves reminded, through our behaviours and by disturbing our everyday relationships.
+They keep making themselves reminded, through our behaviours and by disturbing our everyday relationships.
+With the right support, it is possible to recover from the crippling effects of trauma.

 what does trauma feel like?

-The complex impact of trauma presents in different ways.
+The complex impact of trauma presents in many different ways.
 A developmental trauma from childhood can present as an overarching numbness.
 Or it can feel as if we are imprisoned by fear, as if under life threat.
+Shame and self-blame is common.
 Less complex traumas may generate feelings that are easier to describe.
-You are easily irritable and avoiding others.
+You are anxious, easily irritable and avoiding others.
 Or you have problems falling asleep and staying asleep.

 “Trauma exposes us to the unpredictability of our existence”